MatthewMoye/Easy-Track/README.md

 # productivity_tracker
-Productivity Tracker made for windows 10.
-Chrome does not function properly with tracker
+Productivity tracker made for use on windows 10 computers.

+Chrome does not function properly with tracker.